scosman/broadlinkrm-heatpump/README.md

 ## Raw Codes

-The raw codes are available in CSV files in the subdirectories.
+The raw codes are available in CSV files in the `Raw Codes` subdirectory.
 These can be used with other IR blasting tools.

 ## Ruby script